hashicorp/terraform/website/docs/registry/providers/docs.html.md

 The [Terraform Registry][terraform-registry] displays documentation for the providers it hosts.
 This page describes the expected format for provider documentation.

+-> In order to test how documents will render in the Terraform Registry, you can use the [Terraform Registry Doc Preview Tool](https://registry.terraform.io/tools/doc-preview).

 ## Publishing

--> **Note:** Publishing is currently in a closed beta.
-Although we do not expect this document to change significantly before opening provider publishing to the community, this reference currently only applies to providers already appearing on the [Terraform Registry providers list][terraform-registry-providers].

 The Terraform Registry publishes providers from their Git repositories, creating a version for each Git tag that matches the [Semver](https://semver.org/) versioning format.
 Provider documentation is published automatically as part of the provider release process.